-“… securities, or an interest in securities, acquired by a person where the right or opportunity to acquire the securities or interest is available
+“… securities, or an interest in securities, acquired by a person where the right or opportunity to acquire the securities or

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.